kashifsoofi/kashifsoofi.github.io/_posts/2023-06-01-restapi-with-asp.net-core-7-and-mongodb.md

   - api
 ---

-# REST API using ASP.NET Core 7 and MongoDB
 This is a continuation of an earlier post [REST API with ASP.NET Core 7 and InMemory Store](https://kashifsoofi.github.io/aspnetcore/rest/restapi-with-asp.net-core-7-and-inmemory-store/).
 In this tutorial I will extend the service to store data in [MongoDB](https://www.mongodb.com/), I will be using [MongoDB Community Server Docker Image](https://hub.docker.com/r/mongodb/mongodb-community-server) for this sample.
 I will use [Docker](https://www.docker.com/) to run MongoDB.

 ## Setup Database Server